emaaForlin/TelegramBotAPI/README.md

 ## Prerequisites

 ### Instalation
-First you need clone the repo with `git clone https://github.com/emaaForlin/TelegramBotAPI.git` or download the `.zip` file.
+First you need clone the repo with `pip install TelegramBotInterface`
-The module must be in your project directory.

 ### Getting the tokens
 For use it, you need a __bot_token__ like `123456:ABC-DEF1234ghIkl-zyx57W2v1u123ew11` and your __chat_id__ that looks like `1003456789`.